w3c/wai-curricula/content/designer/interaction-design.md

 * explain how keyboard support benefits other ways of interacting, including speech interaction and interaction using assistive technologies
 * evaluate the use of custom keyboard interactions
 * select keyboard interactions that do not conflict with the operating system, browser, and assistive technologies when possible
-* define methods to obtain information about custom keyboard shortcuts, for example those used to support efficiency and those used in custom widgets and complex applications
+* apply methods to obtain information about custom keyboard shortcuts, for example those used to support efficiency and those used in custom widgets and complex applications
-* define consistent placement and appearance of focus indicators
+* design consistent placement and appearance of focus indicators
 * cooperate with developers to:
   * provide methods to remap or disable conflicting shortcuts
   * programmatically set focus in complex widgets, including sliders, tabs, dialogs, application menus, tree views, and notifications